-(1) Medicare Part B, the department pays providers for:
+(1) Medicare Part B, the agency pays providers for:

-(a) An amount up to the department's maximum allowable fee for drugs medicare does not cover, but the department covers; or
+(a) An amount up to the agency's maximum allowable fee for drugs medicare does not cover, but the agency covers; or

-(b) Deductible and/or coinsurance amounts up to medicare's or the department's maximum allowable fee, whichever is less, for drugs medicare and the department cover; or
+(b) Deductible and/or coinsurance amounts up to medicare's or the agency's maximum allowable fee, whichever is less, for drugs medicare and the agency cover.

 (2) Medicare Part D:

-(i) Medicare is the primary payer for covered Part D drugs;
+(a) Medicare is the payer for drugs covered under the medicare Part D benefit.

-(b) For drugs excluded from the basic medicare Part D benefits:
+(c) For drugs excluded from the basic medicare Part D benefit:

-(i) The department offers the same drug benefit as a nondual eligible client has within those same classes;
+(i) The agency offers the same drug benefit as a nondual eligible client has within those same classes;

 (ii) If the client has another third party insurer, that insurer is the primary payer; and

-(iii) The department is the payer of last resort.
+(iii) The agency is the payer of last resort.